Glen Graves Bio

 In 2007 he created what has become PhotoArts Marin and teaches a wide range of classes from The Foundation of the Craft and Art of Photography, Visualize: The Art of Seeing and Capturing the Artistic Vision, Photoshop, and private sessions designed to meet the needs and goals of the aspiring photographer/artist student.
 As Itzhak Perlman said: "If you want to become great at something teach it."
 That is absolutely true whether in the craft, the design or post production.

 " I believe that photography is a truly unique art form capable of both clearly capturing the real world or as a tool for fanciful artistic expressionism.
-Every image is as unique as it’s maker but there is no substitute for the commitment to create the best image possible without relying on post production repairs or disguise. "
+Every image is as unique as it’s maker but there is no substitute for the commitment to create the best image possible and Photoshop is only used to make a good image better. "

 Glen Graves photographer